format

 Displays 1,900.00.

-Rounds the number and displays a percentage sign:
+Rounds the number and adds a percentage sign:

 [%format type:'percent'%]95.7[%/format%]